ickb/proposal/README.md

 - The total iCKB value of input tokens and input receipts must be bigger or equal to the total iCKB value of output tokens and input deposits, the deposits being withdrawn.
 - HeaderDeps must contain the transaction hash of the deposit block for each deposit being used to withdraw and each receipt cashed out.
-- CellDeps must contain iCKB Dep Group comprising of: iCKB Script, OwnedOwner Script, Standard xUDT Script and Nervos DAO Script.
+- CellDeps must contain iCKB Dep Group comprising of: iCKB Logic Script, OwnedOwner Script, Standard xUDT Script and Nervos DAO Script.

 **Example of withdrawal phase 1:**